plotly/plotly.py/doc/python/interactive-html-export.md

 ### Inserting Plotly Output into HTML using a Jinja2 Template

 You can insert Plotly output and text related to your data into HTML templates using Jinja2.
-Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` to send the HTML to a disk file.
-Use the `full_html=False` option to output just the code necessary to add a figure to a template.
-We do not want to output a full HTML page, as the Jinja template will define the rest of the page's structure — for example, the page's `HTML` and `BODY` tags.
+Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` which sends the HTML to a disk file.
+Use the `full_html=False` option to output just the code necessary for a component of a larger webpage.
+The Jinja template will provide the page's `HTML` and `BODY` tags.
 First create an HTML template file containing a Jinja variable, `{{ fig }}`.
-We use Python to generate HTML that is the  template file with the Jinja variable `{{ fig }}` replaced with our graphic `fig`.
-The Python shows the steps to specify the height of the graphic as a percentage of the height of the browser window and provides a much simpler option if you are comfortable with a fixed height figure.
+The Python takes the template file, replaces the Jinja variable `{{ fig }}` with our graphic `fig`, and saves the resulting complete HTML.
+The first Python example produces a webpage with a fixed height graph; a second example program shows the additional steps to specify the height of the graphic as a percentage of the height of the browser window.

 <!-- #region -->